alainkaegi/pythonorama/data_structures/array_based.md

 This simple implementation's behavior is undefined if a user pops an empty stack (which they should have detected by calling `is_empty`).
 A more robust implementation would throw an EmptyStackException instead.

 ## Resizing the data array
 What if a user pushes something onto a stack that is full?
 Stacks should behave as if they have unlimited capacity.
-In this situation, the `_expand` method copied the data into a larger array, which then replaces `_data`.
+In this situation, the `_expand` method copies the data into a larger array, which then replaces `_data`.

 ![Before pushing, a full ArrayStack has a data array with 4 slots and size 4.
 After pushing, the data array has 8 slots and size is 5.](array_resize.svg)